The $0 productivity upgrade most developers miss

 For smart navigation: zoxide

-zoxide learns which directories they use most and lets them jump there with partial matches. z api jumps to the api-v2 directory they use every day. z cont jumps to the controllers folder.
+zoxide learns which directories they use most and lets them jump there with partial matches. z api jumps to the api-v2 directory. z cont jumps to the controllers folder.

 Install: brew install zoxide